-Home Base is a quality, extended-day childcare program located at all seven elementary schools in the Wayzata Public Schools and at the Wayzata Early Learning School.
+Home Base is a quality, extended-day childcare program located at all eight elementary schools in the Wayzata Public Schools and at the Wayzata Early Learning School.
 The program provides enrichment opportunities for elementary-age children before and after school hours, as well as on release days and during the summer.

 Home Base is a warm and caring place where staff has the highest regard for children and believes all children deserve their best efforts.
 Home Base provides a safe, enriching, recreational program conducive to social interaction and learning with minimal formal structure.
 Through all our activities and interactions we are striving to show children how to feel good about themselves, make choices, resolve differences and contribute in healthy ways to their community.